Tier one solar panels is often used in advertising for solar in Queensland but what does it really mean?

 It is absolutely not a measure of quality or long term performance.
 It is a major mistake to think that just because a panel is a “Tier one” that it can be lumped in with quality or high end brands.

-A great example of this is Jinko solar panels which we lovingly refer to as the “banana panel” as they are often so out of square it makes them difficult to install without it looking like a banana.
+A great example of this is Jinko solar panels which we lovingly refer to as the “banana panel”.
+In my experience they are often so out of square it makes them difficult to install without it looking like a banana.

-They are often right up the top of the “Tier one solar panel list” as they are a cheap build but are not even in the same league as other panels such as Q-Cell, LG, REC and Longi solar panels.
+They are often right up the top of the “Tier one solar panel list” as they are a cheap build.
+How ever I would be very surprised if anyone considered them even in the same league as high end panels such as Q-Cell, LG, REC and Longi solar panels.

-Often unscrupulous sales companies and sales people will use the “Tier one solar panel list” to sell you cheap nasty panels as a top brand and unbelievably low prices comparing them to premium brands such as Q-Cell.
+Often unscrupulous sales companies and sales people will use the “Tier one solar panel list” to sell you cheap nasty panels as a top brand and unbelievably low prices.
+Often they compare them to premium brands such as Q-Cell.

 Below are some great brands we have worked with for many years and through our own experience of 10 years are happy to support as being quality.